Can I use equity in a home as a mortgage deposit?

 An upfront home loan deposit helps establish your home equity and LVR by giving you an initial stake in your property.
 For instance, if you pay a 20% deposit, you have 20% in home equity and an 80% LVR.

-For just 2% (+GST) upfront, you can get a full 20% deposit with an an OwnHome Deposit Boost Loan.
+For just 2.2% upfront, you can get a full 20% deposit with an an OwnHome Deposit Boost Loan.
 Check the OwnHome upfront costs calculator to see how we stack up against bank 10% deposit home loan options.

 Here's how our Deposit Boost Loan works:

-Boost your deposit - Access an instant 20% deposit loan for just 2% upfront.
+Boost your deposit - Access an instant 20% deposit loan with a 2.2% Low Deposit Premium - and if you contribute any deposit, this upfront cost can get even lower.
 No more saving up for years!

 Say Bye to LMI - Pair it with a traditional 80% LVR mortgage.